gregorLen/PortfolioRebalancingOptimization/readme.md

 ## 1. Features
 #### Sandbox
-The sandbox `main_rebalancing.py` is a little sandbox that let's you play around the parameters.
+`main_rebalancing.py` is a little sandbox that let's you play around with the parameters.
 The underlining data is from the german stock market (`germanstocks.csv`).
 The data is being bootstrapped to ensure a different outcome for every simulation.
 The objective function is the effective (net) sharpe ratio _after transaction costs_.
 #### Experimental Setup
 `experiment_rebalancing.py` is an experimental design to try several hyperparameters.
 Multi processing is included.
 The script writes a `.csv` and evaluates several performance measures.
 #### Model Parameters